How these black women startup founders are using blockchain

 If you are looking to attract investors with your blockchain project, she suggests you learn more about it by spending time with blockchain developers and joining blockchain community meet-ups or attending conferences.
 “The technical aspects of the project are what drives a community of investors to support blockchain projects, and this is a community that has become professional at identifying the technological ideas that will be core to the development of the industry as a whole,” Bansgopaul says.

-Dickerson is raising money in the form of a token, and she promotes her token sales on social media.
-Right now she does not see any black women raising money in this way, and she’s hoping to change it.
-“I do encourage black women to tokenize a cap and use a security token to raise money, because that’s just a great way to raise money and allow for your investors to get liquidity.
-It also allowed me to raise money from the general public through equity crowdfunding under the JOBS Act Title III Reg CF,” Dickerson says.
+Dickson is raising money in the form of an STO token, and she promotes her token sales on social media.
+Right now she does not see any black women raising money with STOs, and she’s hoping to change it.
+“I do encourage black women to tokenize a cap table and use a security token to raise money, because that’s just a great way to raise money and allow for your investors to get liquidity.
+It also allowed me to raise money from the general public through equity crowdfunding under the JOBS Act Title III Reg CF,” Dickson says.

 Although the blockchain and crypto world was created for anonymity, what’s unique in its growth is the willingness and eagerness for people to meet, learn, and engage with one another.
 Groups and organizations like Black Women in Blockchain Council, Stealth Mode, and many other communities for people of color in blockchain offer the connections to more black women in the industry.